DamoM73/digital-solutions-text/_sources/3_generate/2_generate_code.md

 ```

 ## For Units 1 to 4
-In generating code we will need to use programming features and operations:
+In generating code we will need to use the following programming features and operations:
 - Basic Features of Programming
   - Variables
   - Functions